skip to content

 Intervention orders and tenancy agreements

-As a result, victims of domestic abuse have the right to:
+As a result, victims of domestic abuse may be able to:

 1. remain in the tenancy (without the alleged abuser); OR